navyasi/dlw-2026/README.md

-# dlweek — AI Adaptive Learning Platform
+# dlweek — North Star, An AI Adaptive Learning Platform

-AI-powered adaptive learning engine for a Blackboard "Study Mode" (Microsoft hackathon).
+North Star is an AI-powered adaptive learning engine for a Blackboard "Study Mode" (Microsoft hackathon).
 The platform combines personalised content generation (visual, auditory, kinesthetic) with a mastery tracking engine (Bayesian Knowledge Tracing), intelligent scheduling, and weekly analytics.

 ---